micro-manager/micro-manager.github.io/_pages/Omicron.md

 -   Port Properties: Set up the properties as shown in the picture above

-{% include notice icon="info" content="Use a BaudRate of '''115200''' - a BaudRate of 19200 (as noted in the description of the Cobold device adapter) will not work!" %}
+{% include notice icon="info" content="Use a BaudRate of `115200` - a BaudRate of 19200 (as noted in the description of the Cobold device adapter) will not work!" %}

 After you have done this settings Micro Manager will connect to your cobolt laser and you can control the laser by the device/property browser.

-&lt;include notice icon="info" content="If your Cobolt laser is CDRH configured it will not start using the Cobolt-Laser--&gt;"ON" property - please first toggle the key switch - now the laser will turn ON after sending the command!😎"&gt;
+{% include notice icon="info" content="If your Cobolt laser is CDRH configured it will not start using the Cobolt-Laser--&gt;`ON` property - please first toggle the key switch - now the laser will turn ON after sending the command!" %}

 For support on using the Cobol device adaptor please contact: mail@omicron-laser.de